stevenkword/Finely-Tuned-Feeds/readme.txt

 Valid and Well-formed XML for WordPress

-* Acts on 'the_guid' filter for 31080
+* Acts Core Changeset 31726 and hooks 'esc_xml' into 'the_guid' filter